No. 11 – Salvation Through Christ – PART 2

 What did we read a moment ago?
 “Jesus means ME”.
 Me.
 And in the same book, The Desire of Ages, on page 390, Ellen White says again, “In His promises and warnings, Jesus means me.”
 And this statement that we have just read is one HUGE promise.
 That means that when He says I have experienced YOUR sorrows – it means that He has literally experienced what YOU individually, personally, have experienced.
 YOUR struggles.
 YOUR temptations.
 He was one with you in your experiences in the past, and your experiences today.
 Even in the year 2017.

 And our temptations today are very different to what He would have experienced 2,000 years ago, right?
 There was no internet back then, there were no fast cars, or rock & roll music.
 But He says, I have encountered YOUR temptations.
 And my temptations are different to yours.
 Something may be a huge temptation to me, but nothing to you!
 But this is what He says, and so we must believe it.
 Do you understand how it can be possible that Christ, who came and walked the earth two thousand years ago can know my temptations today?
 No?
 Neither do I. But I don’t care.
 God says if you believe it, He will supply the fact.
 And believe me, friends, it is true.
 God sent His Son to become one with each and every single one of us and to share with us in all of our life’s experiences and to experience all of our personal struggles and to meet and overcome all our individual temptations, even our bad habits and addictions to anything that is not good for us.
-Yes, even things like addiction to sex or drugs – anything and everything that you might struggle with – He has struggled with it, and overcome, and wants to bring that victory into your reality.
+Whatever your trials are, He has struggled with it, and overcome, and wants to bring that victory into your reality.
 Remember Revelation 3:20?
 “I will come into him and will sup with him and he with me.”
 This is personal.

 Jesus says, “I know your tears.
 I also have wept.”
 How?
 Because when we are crying, He is crying.
 Why is He crying?
 For the same reason that we are crying.
 He is touched with our own feelings.
 Maybe you are crying because of the bad situation you are in because of the bad decisions you made.
 He is crying with you just as though He Himself was the one who made those decisions.